danog/MadelineProtoDocs/docs/API_docs/methods/upload.getWebFile.md

-Returns content of an HTTP file or a part, by proxying the request through telegram.
+Returns content of a web file, by proxying the request through telegram, see the [webfile docs for more info](https://core.telegram.org/api/files#downloading-webfiles).

+**Note**: the query must be sent to the DC specified in the `webfile_dc_id` [MTProto configuration field](https://core.telegram.org/api/config#mtproto-configuration).

 ### Parameters: